This article was edited on 8-27-2014. A slide show was added!

 Reduce the temperature to low heat.

-Gently simmer the stew, till the ham hock meat becomes tender, and till the stew reduces to a thick sauce, before the pork hock meat becomes tender.
+Gently simmer the stew, till the ham hock meat becomes tender.
+Add water if the stewing sauce reduces to a thick sauce, before the pork hock meat becomes tender.

 Adjust the seasoning with sea salt and black pepper if necessary.

 Keep the stew warm over very low heat.

 Soul Food Ramen Noodles ...
 Ham Hock Cutlet Stewed with Tomatoes and Okra:

 Cook 1 portion of ramen noodles in boiling water, till they become tender.